Gerald Wilcox

 Gerald Wilcox (born July 8, 1966) is a former slotback who played nine seasons in the Canadian Football League for three teams.
 Wilcox was the winner of the CFL's Most Outstanding Canadian Award in 1994 while playing for the Winnipeg Blue Bombers and also was a CFL All-Star that season.

+Basketball Executive

+On November 10, 1995 Wilcox was named Commissioner of the International Basketball Association.